 Copernicus Center & Foundation

 The Copernicus Foundation was chartered as a not-for-profit organization in July 1971 to serve the metropolitan Chicago area as a major civic, cultural, educational, recreational and entertainment resource.
-The Copernicus Center is supported by the Copernicus Foundation.

-In 2011 the Copernicus Center expanded by completing the renovation of its new “Annex Venue,“ a 10,000 sq. ft. facility which houses a brand new “loft type“ meeting or event space with hardwood floors, bare brick walls and wood beamed ceilings.
-In addition the Annex houses the offices of several local Chambers of Commerce as well as many prominent Polish organizations.
+In 2011 the Copernicus Center expanded by completing the renovation of the Annex which houses a brand new “loft type“ meeting or event space with hardwood floors, bare brick walls and wood beamed ceilings.
+In addition, the Annex houses the offices of several local Chambers of Commerce as well as many prominent Polish organizations.

 The Center is now alive virtually every night with dance groups, classes and theatrical activities.
 Many options for venue rentals are now available to the public, in addition to the grounds and facilities used for community programs.
 Among annual activities sponsored by the Foundation are: art fairs, special exhibits, Farmer’s Markets, health fairs and seminars; free adult ESL (English as a Second Language) classes; citizenship classes; Annual Law Fair; various community seminars and meetings.
-A partial list of underwritten events is HERE.

 The long-range plans of the Foundation Board, always mindful of its mission to serve the greater Chicagoland area, ensure that these services will continue well into the 21st century.
 A boost to the vitality of Jefferson Park and the Northwest Chicago neighborhoods, the Copernicus Center, a concert, culture, and community center, is a monument to the Polish American community and its desire to retain its rich heritage while serving, and entertaining, the residents of Chicago at large.

 Our Address: 5216 W. Lawrence Ave., Chicago, IL 60630